FoxyPirateFox/FNAF-DEMO-DS/README.md

 It's that simple

-Also this is only a BETA version, so there's more to come, and more games.
-Contact me if you find any glitch
+Also this is only a BETA version,so there might be glitches.
+And since it's only a beta, there's more to come.

 Have Fun Playing :)